ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/cve-vuln/CVE-2019-20059](https://github.com/cve-vuln/CVE-2019-20059) :  ![starts](https://img.shields.io/github/stars/cve-vuln/CVE-2019-20059.svg) ![forks](https://img.shields.io/github/forks/cve-vuln/CVE-2019-20059.svg)

 ## CVE-2019-19945
  uhttpd in OpenWrt through 18.06.5 and 19.x through 19.07.0-rc2 has an integer signedness error.
 This leads to out-of-bounds access to a heap buffer and a subsequent crash.
-It can be triggered with an HTTP POST request to a CGI script, specifying both &quot;Transfer-Encoding: chunked&quot; and a large negative Content-Length value.
+It can be triggered with an HTTP POST request to a CGI script, specifying both "Transfer-Encoding: chunked" and a large negative Content-Length value.